 The game starts in 1986 with Doc never returning to Hill Valley, at least in the present time period.
 Instead, Doc travels through time with his wife and two young sons (a must-see gif from the 3rd movie).
 Due to his long-term absence, his estate is being put up for sale and all his possessions.
 The only good news, if you can call it good news, is that Marty's dad, George McFly, is in charge of holding the sale.
 So Marty decides to check it out to see if Doc left anything behind regarding his whereabouts.
 Unfortunately, Biff is at the estate sale as well, and as usual, he and Marty are butting heads.

 When the DeLorean with Einstein inside shows up, Marty has a gut feeling that Doc is in trouble and he will have to travel back to the fut…err past to save him.
-Though to get back to the present, he will have to travel back to the future from the past, while first traveling to the past from the present and then getting back to the future, which is the present.
-Does anyone else's head hurt after discussing time travel?
+To get back to the present, he'll need to travel to the past first.
+Then, from the past, he'll have to go to the future - which is actually the present.
+Confused yet?

 Marty's gut feeling was right, as Doc has found himself in trouble in the 1930s version of Hill Valley.
 Doc has been arrested on suspicion of burning down a speak-easy and needs Marty's help to free him before it's too late.
 Unfortunately, being stuck in jail isn't the problem, as a local paper shows that Doc will be killed by Kid Tannen, Biff's 1930s gangster relative.